AdobeDocs/workfront.en/help/quicksilver/scenario-planner/resolve-conflicts-in-sp.md

 >
 >For all calculations in the Scenario Planner, Workfront uses the following value: 1 FTE = 8 Hours.
 >
->For information about updating the available roles for a plan and a budget see [Create and edit plans in the Adobe Workfront Scenario Planner](../scenario-planner/create-and-edit-plans.md).
+>For information about updating the available roles for a plan and a budget see [Create and edit plans in the Scenario Planner](../scenario-planner/create-and-edit-plans.md).

 * You can resolve a conflict by doing one of the following:

    * Adding the missing required resources automatically from the initiatives on the scenario.
 This article describes how to resolve conflicts using this option.
    * Adjusting the job role and budget resources for the scenario, by editing the plan.
-For more information, see [Create and edit plans in the Adobe Workfront Scenario Planner](../scenario-planner/create-and-edit-plans.md).
+For more information, see [Create and edit plans in the Scenario Planner](../scenario-planner/create-and-edit-plans.md).

 ## Resolve conflicts between initiatives

 1. Go to a plan for which you want to resolve conflicts.

-   For information about creating plans, see [Create and edit plans in the Adobe Workfront Scenario Planner](../scenario-planner/create-and-edit-plans.md).
+   For information about creating plans, see [Create and edit plans in the Scenario Planner](../scenario-planner/create-and-edit-plans.md).

-   For information about creating initiatives, see [Create and edit initiatives in the Adobe Workfront Scenario Planner](../scenario-planner/create-and-edit-initiatives.md).
+   For information about creating initiatives, see [Create and edit initiatives in the Scenario Planner](../scenario-planner/create-and-edit-initiatives.md).

 1. (Optional)&nbsp;From the **Initial scenario** drop-down menu, select the scenario you want to review.

    >[!TIP]
    >
    >A plan may have several scenarios.
 When looking at the plan's conflicts,&nbsp;Workfront is referring to the resources currently available on the selected scenario and those required on that scenario's initiatives.
-For information about scenarios, see [Create and compare plan scenarios in the Adobe Workfront Scenario Planner](../scenario-planner/create-and-compare-scenarios-for-a-plan.md).
+For information about scenarios, see [Create and compare plan scenarios in the Scenario Planner](../scenario-planner/create-and-compare-scenarios-for-a-plan.md).

 1. Ensure that **Show conflicts** is enabled.
 It is enabled by default.